 - The regulations and their applicable requirements are listed in the first and second columns, respectively. - The compliance of projects with legal requirements has been indicated based on the legend given below. - C Regulation and its requirement are applicable to the project.
-The project is COMPLIANT to the requirement.

-PC Regulation and its requirement are applicable to the project.
-The project is PARTIALLY COMPLIANT to the requirement.

-Regulation and its requirement are applicable to the project.
-The project is NON-COMPLIANT to the requirement. - Info INSUFFICIENT INFORMATION to assess the status of compliance/conformance
+The project is COMPLIANT to the requirement. - Regulation and its requirement are applicable to the project.
+The project is PARTIALLY COMPLIANT to the requirement. - NC Regulation and its requirement are applicable to the project.
+The project is NON-COMPLIANT to the requirement. - NA Regulation and its requirements are NOT APPLICABLE to the project - Info INSUFFICIENT INFORMATION to assess the status of compliance/conformance - The last column provides remarks on the status of compliance.
+Text in bold describes the nature of non-compliance.